Hypoxi Review: Uses, Side Effects, Cost

 Could Hypoxi’s Programs Potentially Cause Side Effects?

-Hypoxi’s vacuum and compression process is non-invasive and pain-free, and the training method is low-impact (it doesn’t generate a lot of pressure on the joints).
+Hypoxi’s vacuum and compression process are non-invasive and pain-free, and the training method is low-impact (it doesn’t generate a lot of pressure on the joints).

 However, the website points out that you’ll be required to complete a client information form when you attend your studio, and you’ll also need a medical certification “if you have health conditions that do not permit you to exercise.”